cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

 TimePartitionedFileSets are a special case (and in fact, a subclass) of PartitionedFileSets, where the partitioning is fixed to five integers, representing the year, month, day of the month, hour of the day and minute of a partition's time.
+For convenience, it offers methods to address the partitions by time instead of partition key or filter.
+The time is interpreted as milliseconds since the Epoch.

 TimePartitionedFileSets are supported for backward-compatibility with version 2.7.0 of CDAP.
 It is recommended that you consider using PartitionedFileSet instead.